 - Energy Intensity Index: The energy intensity index, based upon energy use per square foot, has declined in nearly every year since 1970.
 The greatest annual percentage declines occurred in the 1970s in response to the sharp increases in energy prices that accompanied the oil supply shocks.
 Since 1985, the greatest declines were observed in the early part of the 1990s and in the mid-2000s.
 Since 1985, the intensity index has declined by 15%.
 (The source intensity index presented here has been adjusted to remove the effect of increased efficiency in the electricity generation sector – an element that reduces the generation and transmission losses over time.
 For comparison, without that adjustment and using the conventional measure of source energy to compute the index, the reduction since 1985 would be 19%.
 See Sectoral Comparisons.)

-- Changes due to factors unrelated to efficiency improvements: As shown in Figure R1, consumption declined in 1990, 1997, 1998 and 2001, years of mild winter weather in much of the U.S. The effect of weather from one year to the next has contributed to annual changes in the intensity index as large as 3% to 4%.
+- Changes due to factors unrelated to efficiency improvements: As shown in Figure R1, consumption declined in 1990, 1997, 1998, 2001 and 2006, years of mild winter weather in much of the U.S. The effect of weather from one year to the next has contributed to annual changes in the intensity index as large as 3% to 4%.

-Aside from weather, there are several other explanatory factors that account for energy use that are unrelated to the efficiency of energy use in residences: shifts in the distribution of housing units among regions, and shifts among housing types (from single-family homes to condominiums, for example).
-The structural index (see structural change under Terminology & Definitions) shown above is a composite of these shifts that also includes the effect of weather, which has a much greater short-term influence on energy consumption than do shifts in the number of households by region or in the types of housing.
-The regional and housing-type shifts together account for the less than a 1% decline in energy consumption over the 1985-2004 time frame.
+Aside from weather, there are several other explanatory factors that account for energy use that are unrelated to the efficiency of energy use by households: shifts in the distribution of housing units among regions and among housing types (from single-family homes to condominiums, for example).
+The structural index (see discussion in Efficiency vs. Intensity) shown above is a composite of these shifts that also includes the effect of weather, which has a much greater short-term influence on energy consumption than do shifts in the number of households by region or in the types of housing.
+The regional and housing-type shifts together account for less than a 1% decline in energy consumption over the 1985-2011 timeframe.